jfcere/ngx-markdown/README.md

 ]
 ```

 Using `markdown` component and/or directive, you will be able to use the `lineHighlight` property to activate the plugin.
-The property can be use in combinaison with either `data` for variable binding, `src` for remote content or using transclusion for static markdown.
+The property can be used in combination with either `data` for variable binding, `src` for remote content or using transclusion for static markdown.

 Use `line` input property to specify the line(s) to highlight and optionally there is a `lineOffset` property to specify the starting line of code your snippet represents.